Flowpack/varnish/README.rst

 This extensions provides a bridge between TYPO3 Neos and Varnish.
 It basically makes Neos send cache-control headers and BAN requests to Varnish for all Document nodes.

-When installed, Varnish will send two extra headers when nodes are rendered in the live-workspace.
-It will send the Cache-control: s-maxage=86400 instructing shared cached (ie. Varnish) to cache this for a certain amount of time, and it will send the header X-Neos-NodeIdentifier which is can be used for purging varnish cache for certain node identifiers.
+When installed, Neos send headers for cache lifetime and cache invalidation.

 =========================
 Configuration